iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Not all those who wander are lost.
+> Don't listen to the person who has the answers; listen to the person who has the questions.
 >
-> — J.R.R.
-Tolkien
+> — Albert Einstein

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->